 EU Citizens to Retain Rights After Naturalisation

 This case came about after a Spanish woman with dual British and Spanish citizenship through naturalisation had her spousal visa denied.
-She tried to bring her Algerian husband to the UK but failed to meet the strict spousal visa guidelines.
+She tried to bring her Algerian husband to London but failed to meet the strict spousal visa guidelines.

 Under EU law, she would be allowed to bring her non-EEA partner to live with her without restriction, but under UK immigration law she was subject to spousal visa requirements.
 The Court of Justice for the European Union ruled that EU citizens should retain their rights, even if they are naturalised in the UK.